Skip to main content

 Recent research has highlighted the role of osteocyte apoptosis (programmed cell death) and the protein sclerostin in bone metabolism.
 Estrogen deficiency, as induced by AIs, can increase osteocyte apoptosis, which may contribute to bone fragility.
 Sclerostin, produced primarily by osteocytes, acts as a potent inhibitor of bone formation by blocking the Wnt/β-catenin signaling pathway, a critical pathway for osteoblast differentiation and activity.

 Mechanical loading, particularly high-impact and resistance exercises, has been shown to suppress sclerostin expression.
-By reducing sclerostin levels, exercise effectively disinhibits the Wnt/β-catenin pathway, thereby promoting and new bone formation.
+By reducing sclerostin levels, exercise effectively disinhibits the Wnt/β-catenin pathway, thereby promoting osteoblast activity and new bone formation.
 This provides a molecular explanation for how exercise can counteract the bone-depleting effects of estrogen deficiency.
 The interplay between mechanical signals, osteocyte viability, and sclerostin regulation represents a sophisticated mechanism through which physical activity supports skeletal integrity.

 Exercise modulates bone cell communication, counteracting the negative skeletal effects of estrogen suppression.